Generation Z Set To Become Generation SME – and They Are Already Making a Start With Storage Giant

 “It is clear that young people are taking matters into their own hands when it comes to determining the direction of their working lives in the light of the shrinkage in the jobs market.
 The Mushroombiz poll spoke to more than 2,000 British adults and, if they see their plans to fruition this would result in 800,000 new Gen Z businesses this year.
 Between 2018 and 2019, 390,000 businesses were started in the UK across all age groups.
 The ONS (Office for National Statistics) has already reported a new record of more than 81,000 businesses registered in the UK in the second half of last year.”

-Storage Giant has just submitted a proposal to Walsall Council to build a new facility on a vacant site in that area, and recently signed up to open new premises at a £30m mixed-use scheme in Nottingham, with new sites at Kingswinford and Oldbury progressing towards completion.
+Storage Giant has just submitted a proposal to Walsall Council to build a new facility on a vacant site in that area, and recently signed up to open new premises at a £30m mixed-use scheme in Nottingham, with new sites at Kingswinford and Oldbury now open.
 We also have plans to open a new facility to serve Bridgend in 2021 have submitted a pre-application to planners for a facility in Brierley Hill, near Stourbridge, which would help bring more economic activity to the area.